j3k0/cordova-plugin-purchase/README.md

 For a comprehensive tutorial, Check-out the [complete turorial](http://fovea.cc/blog/index.php/3-steps-tutorial-for-phonegap-in-app-purchase-on-ios/) on Fovea's blog [here](http://fovea.cc/blog/index.php/3-steps-tutorial-for-phonegap-in-app-purchase-on-ios/).

+### Sample project

+You can check out this [sample project by jkirkell](https://github.com/jkirkell/cordova-inapp-sample).

 ### Documentation

 The plugin adds the `window.storekit` object, with the following methods: